helm/charts/incubator/bitcoind/README.md

 ## Introduction

 This chart bootstraps a single node Bitcoin deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+Docker image was taken from [Bitcoind for Docker](https://github.com/kylemanna/docker-bitcoind) - many thanks!

 ## Prerequisites